US Banking for Canadian LLC Owners (2026)

 FATCA (US-Side Reporting)

-The Foreign Account Tax Compliance Act requires US financial institutions to identify accounts held by non-US persons and report certain information to the IRS.
-Canada and the US have a Model 1 FATCA Intergovernmental Agreement (IGA) under which:
+The Foreign Account Tax Compliance Act requires US financial institutions to report accounts held by non-US persons to the IRS.
+Under the Canada-US FATCA agreement:

-- US financial institutions (Mercury, Wise, Relay, TD Bank US) report account information for Canadian-person accounts to the IRS.
+- Mercury, Wise, Relay, TD Bank US all report your account information to the IRS.

-- The IRS shares this data with the CRA under the bilateral agreement.
+- The IRS shares this data with the CRA.

-- The CRA receives information about account balances, interest income, and gross proceeds.
+- The CRA sees account balances, interest income, and gross proceeds.

 CRS (Canada-Side Reporting)

-The Common Reporting Standard is the OECD's multilateral equivalent of FATCA.
-Canada participates in CRS, and Canadian financial institutions report account information for non-resident account holders to the CRA, which exchanges it with over 100 partner jurisdictions.
+The Common Reporting Standard is the OECD's multilateral version of FATCA.
+Canadian financial institutions report account information for non-resident holders, and the CRA exchanges data with over 100 countries.

 FATCA and CRS reporting between Canada and the US is automatic and bilateral.
-The CRA receives US account information through FATCA, and the IRS receives Canadian account information through CRS.
-Canadian founders with US banking cannot "opt out" of this reporting.
-The structural implication is that any gap between US income and Canadian tax filings is visible to both tax authorities without requiring an audit trigger.
+Any gap between US income and Canadian tax filings is visible to both tax authorities without an audit trigger.

 Cross-Border Payment Strategy